-Credit Risk - The Authority limits its investments to those authorized in its cash management plan which are permitted under state statutes as detailed on the following page.
+Credit Risk - The Authority limits its investments to those authorized in its cash management plan which are permitted under state statutes as detailed in the section of this note on investments.

 Custodial Credit Risk - The Authority's policy with respect to custodial credit risk requires that the Authority ensures that Authority funds are only deposited in financial institutions in which NJ municipalities are permitted to invest their funds.